meltano/meltano/docs/src/docs/plugins.md

 ---
 metaTitle: Meltano Plugins
-description: A Meltano project is primarily comprised of plugins, that implement the various details of your data pipelines.
+description: A Meltano project's primary components are its plugins, that implement the various details of your ELT pipelines.
 ---

 # Meltano Plugins

-A [Meltano project](/docs/project.html) is primarily comprised of plugins, that implement the various details of your data pipelines.
+A [Meltano project](/docs/project.html)'s primary components are its plugins, that implement the various details of your ELT pipelines.

 Meltano knows the following types of plugins: